Khushishah2424/Royal/java/java.md

     It is use for Data-Hiding
-    Abstract class must be declared with abstarct keyword it can have abstract and non-abstract method Abstarction method must be OverRide
+    Abstract class must be declared with abstarct keyword it can have abstract and non-abstract method Abstarct method must be OverRide
-    In Abstarction class we can create non-Abstarction method Abstarction method can not be called by object, by child class object we can call non-Abstarction method that in Abstarct class
+    In Abstarction class we can create non-Abstarction method Abstarction method can not be called by object, by child class object we can call non-Abstarction method that in Abstarct class in normal class we can nit

     class - class =  Extends